MEd, Curriculum Studies

 Common Careers

-Graduates of this program are positioned to take up Literacy leadership positions in their school, district, state, and beyond.
+Graduates of this program are positioned to take up Literacy leadership positions in their school, district, and communities.
 They are also prepared to conduct research on literacy in their schools and districts.
 Students are eligible to earn a Literacy Specialist add-a-field to existing Hawaii teaching licenses.

 Admission Requirements